What Is Middleware? A Beginner-Friendly Guide

 How To Customize (Safely)

-Before you customize, decide whether the logic truly belongs in middleware (cross‑cutting, early decision) or in a specific route.
-When you’re confident it belongs in middleware, follow these patterns:
+Before you customize, confirm the logic truly belongs in middleware (cross-cutting, early decision) instead of a specific route.
+When it does belong in middleware, use patterns like these:

 Add custom headers